stephane-rbn/python-vscode-setup/README.md

 ![Ruff benchmark](img/ruff-benchmark.png)

-> I use [Pipenv](https://github.com/pypa/pipenv) almost for all my projects, so Ruff is added in my Pipfile as a dev dependency and should be the same with [Poetry](https://github.com/python-poetry/poetry).

 I used to utilize `Pylint` alongside `black`, `isort`, and `flake8`, but I've swapped them out for ruff which re-implements the latter three in Rust (check the [FAQ](https://docs.astral.sh/ruff/faq/) for more details).

 💯 **Pylance** and **Ruff** are the two main reasons why I don't feel the need go back to PyCharm anymore.
 The auto-complete and error checking just work perfectly, especially when type hints are used. 💯